 Sponsor: Cameron Griffith is the company representative from Trane.

-Advisers: Dr. Juan Ordonez is the faculty member that serves as the Project Advisor
+Adviser: Dr. Juan Ordonez is the faculty member that serves as the Project Advisor

 Professor: Dr. McConomy is the professor that oversees the Senior Design course.

-Other Individuals: Anyone that uses the innovation park will be affected by this project because it will redesign the HVAC system.
+Other Individuals: the Innovation Park will be affected by this project.

 Project Team: Bianca Marius, Finnbar Rooney, and Nicholas Walker are all members of the project team.
 Their influence will lead the project to a successful solution.